 Disaster recovery (DR) refers to the security planning area that aims to protect your organization from the negative effects of significant adverse events.
 It allows an organization to either maintain or quickly resume its mission-critical functions following a data disaster without incurring significant loses in business operations or revenues.

 Disasters come in different shapes and sizes.
-They do not only refer to catastrophic events such as earthquakes, tornadoes, or hurricanes, but also security incidents such as equipment failures, cyber-attacks, or even terrorism classified as disasters.
+They do not only refer to catastrophic events such as earthquakes, tornadoes or hurricanes, but also security incidents such as equipment failures, cyber-attacks, or even terrorism.

 In preparation, organizations and companies create DR plans detailing processes to follow and actions to take to resume their mission-critical functions.

 Disaster recovery focuses on IT systems that help support an organization’s critical business functions.
 It is often associated with the term business continuity, but the two are not entirely interchangeable.
 DR is part of business continuity.
 It focuses more on keeping all business aspects running despite disasters.

 Since IT systems have become critical to business success, disaster recovery is now a primary pillar within the business continuity process.